What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Apartment in Insadong

-Itaewon – nightlife, and foreigner-friendly
+Itaewon – nightlife and foreigner-friendly

 Pros: Throughout the years, most expats have chosen Itaewon as their “home” neighborhood in Seoul, making it the one area where you’ll find plenty of foreigners and international cuisine restaurants.